Main Solutions Hosting Design Contact

 Which is the most popular Browser?

-So IE7 is the best?
+So FireFox is the best?

 Time out...what are Web Standards?

-Web Standards are, in the most simplistic terms, a way to ensure consistency across web platforms.
+Web Standards are, in the most simplistic terms, a way to ensure consistency across web browser platforms.
 The use of web standards helps ensure that a website using proper code techniques appears the same on all viewing applications.
 This is difficult enough, considering the many methods used to create web site content.
 Now throw in the fact that every Browser interprets the code differently (even if all code was completely standardized), and you begin to see the immense problems that occur, even if we ignore small handheld systems like PDA's and cellphones that can view web content, let alone different operating systems (Mac vs. PC vs. Unix/Linux), screen resolutions, etc. Massive efforts have been under way for some time to create these Web Standards, which is a constantly evolving process due to technological advances.

 Frustration amongst web designers has grown so much over IE6, that there is actually a grass-roots campaign to stop all code modification/hacking to websites in order for them to display nicely in IE6.
-In effect, they are hoping that if users of IE6 get tired of seeing enough 'broken' websites, they will be forced to upgrade to IE7 (or another compliant browser).
+In effect, they are hoping that if users of IE6 get tired of seeing enough 'broken' websites, they will be forced to upgrade to IE8 (or another compliant browser).
 The thing to keep in mind is that if you see a 'broken' website in IE6 or earlier versions, it is more than likely not truly broken, and not the fault of the designer.
 Naturally, we can't say this is true in all cases since there are bound to be some lazy/uneducated web designers out there, or, as in most cases, the web designer is simply following the demands of the client they work for.

 Okay, so bottom line, which one should I use?